 These are his ways of connecting with people.
 It is pretty unique and the other people just love it.

 Ian has been interested in football since he was a young boy.
-When he started high school, I asked the freshman football coach, Coach Z (His given name is John Zadigian) if Ian could be the manager of the team.
+When he started high school, I asked the freshman football coach, Coach Z (his given name is John Zadigian) if Ian could be the manager of the team.
 “Absolutely,” he said.

 Ian started going to football practice every day and helping out with the water, but he mostly watched the other guys practice.
 Before the first game, Ian asked Coach Z if he could dress out for the game.
 Coach Z paused, “I don’t believe I have ever had a manager dress out before, but I don’t see why not.”

-The next day we met Coach Z in the equipment room, and Ian got his helmet, shoulder pads, jerseys, pants, thigh pads and knee pads – the works.
+The next day we met Coach Z in the equipment room, and Ian got his helmet, shoulder pads, jerseys, pants, thigh pads, and knee pads — the works.
 I have never seen Ian so excited in all his life.

 Ian showed up at the first game dressed like one of the guys.
 Watching Ian on the sideline gave Coach Z an idea.
-Without telling my husband or me, we saw Ian run out to the field towards the end of the game when our team was ahead by many points.
+Without telling my husband or me, we saw Ian run out to the field toward the end of the game when our team was ahead by many points.
 Coach Z had talked to the coach on the other team, and they decided to set up a play for Ian.

 The ball was hiked, the quarterback turned, and he handed the ball off to Ian.
-Ian took off running towards the end zone.
-The players on the other team were diving towards Ian, but they missed him every time.
+Ian took off running toward the end zone.
+The players on the other team were diving toward Ian, but they missed him every time.
 Ian ran into the end zone and spiked the ball.
 The whole stadium burst into applause and cheers for Ian as he ran along the sideline and high-fived the rest of his team.
 And the legend began.

 Over the last 11 years, Ian has run for over 100 touchdowns.